Best Indonesian Coffee

 Papua and West Papua are part of the 2nd largest island in the world.
 That island is New Guinea and Greenland is the only other larger island.

-The island is inhabited by two countries.
+Two countries inhabit he island.
 The western half is Indonesia.
 The eastern half is Papua New Guinea.

 The Indonesia half is split between the two provinces of West Papua (or Papua Barat) and Papua.